midibox/mios32/apps/mios32_test/sdcard_rw_check/README.txt

 "0x00 BAD 0x00"
 "0x077BFF"

-If a DIN module is connected, you can re-trigger the check by switching pin 0.
+You can restart the check by pushing any DIN-button or MIDI-key.

 I tested this application with a 1GB SanDisk, and a 256MB Pretec card.